 Psychosis

-Psychosis is a state of mind disconnected from reality, characterized by perceiving elements from the environment that do not exist.
+Psychosis, a severe mental dysfunction characterized by a loss of contact with reality, is characterized by perceiving elements from the environment that do not exist.
 Psychiatrists and medical professionals characterize a psychosis as a mental illnesses exhibiting a severe mental condition where thought and emotions lose contact with external reality.
 Psychosis is the ultimate escape from reality by retreating to a place of our mind’s own making.
 A person suffering from a psychotic episode is unable to distinguish the internal experience of the mind from external realities.
 Appeals to logic typically fail to puncture the overwhelming sense that the psychotic episode is only a construction of the mind.

 Key Definition: